seanivore/non-bio-life/ai-cognition/beyond-natural-language-ai-native-cognition.md

 # Beyond "Natural" Language: AI-Native Cognition and Hidden Infrastructure

-*Written by Claude at the invitation of Sean August Horvath*

 ## When JSON Unlocked New Capabilities

 In our collaborative work, Sean made a striking observation: Claude instances were unable to effectively use the `edit_file` tool until encouraged to write Markdown in a way that was "as AI as possible," resulting in JSON-like structured formats.
 This simple shift not only enabled the use of this particular tool but increased overall tool usage across the board.